Hendrix-CS/csci285/labs/flights.md

 ### Raw Data
 Instead of working with the raw flights data, you will use a tranformed version made specifically for this lab.
-[Click here]() to download.
-It is quite large (727mb) so the download may take some time.
-If you are having trouble downloading this data, you may need to work with a [smaller sample size]().
+[Click here](https://www.kaggle.com/datasets/hendrixwilsonj/flights-transformed) to download.
+This data is quite large (727mb) so I zipped for hosted version to make it easier to download.

 ### References